 In addition to enhancing transplanted cell effects, the matrix is being evaluated for its ability to address the fact that tissues of patients requiring treatment are more aged and diseased, which negatively affects the heart’s ability to respond to therapy.
-We are investigating the use of tissue engineered materials to improve the condition of the host tissue by reducing inflammation, cell death, and remodeling of the heart.
-In collaboration with Katey Rayner, PhD, the lab is examining microRNA signaling that may be critical in directing the protective effects of matrix therapy.
+We are investigating the use of tissue engineered materials to improve the condition of the host tissue by reducing inflammation, cell death, and remodelling of the heart.
+In collaboration with Katey Rayner, PhD, the lab is examining microRNA signalling that may be critical in directing the protective effects of matrix therapy.
 This information will provide future targets for augmenting the therapeutic potential of the matrix.
 It is our goal for such novel tissue engineering strategies to eventually make humans more responsive to regenerative therapies.

 Mechanisms of Cell-matrix Interaction

 Understanding how cells respond to their extracellular matrix (ECM) environment could enable us to manipulate and enhance cell functions and better guide tissue regeneration in diseased tissue.
 Integrins are cell surface proteins that are the main link for communication between the extracellular environment and the inside of the cell.
-The interaction of integrins with extracellular proteins activates a variety of signaling pathways that regulate a range of cellular functions including proliferation, differentiation, migration, survival, and adhesion.
+The interaction of integrins with extracellular proteins activates a variety of signalling pathways that regulate a range of cellular functions including proliferation, differentiation, migration, survival, and adhesion.
 We are interested in learning how different proteins in the cell’s environment stimulate different cell functions in healthy and diseased tissues.
-With this information, we can design strategies to restore important signaling that may be altered in disease by manipulating the cells and/or their environment.
+With this information, we can design strategies to restore important signalling that may be altered in disease by manipulating the cells and/or their environment.
 This knowledge will also serve to develop ECM-like biomaterials that can be administered to damaged hearts to provide an environment that is more supportive of regeneration.

 Clusters of CD34+ cells expressing integrin α5 (green) after culture on a collagen matrix